Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/chartseriesgroup/setdoughnutholesize/_index.md

 ---
 title: setDoughnutHoleSize
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/chartseriesgroup/setdoughnutholesize/
+url: /php-java/aspose.slides/chartseriesgroup/setdoughnutholesize/
 ---

-## setDoughnutHoleSize(byte value)  function
+## setDoughnutHoleSize(byte value)  method

  Specifies the size of the hole in a doughnut chart (can be between 0 and 90 percents of the size of the plot area.).
  Read/write  byte.

+### Returns
+void

 ---